-Sick Leave Buyback: The District will pay into a HRA VEBA Trust account a sum of money equal to 25% of the balance of the employee's unused sick leave on the effective day of their resignation or retirement, provided that the employee's total District service time is at least ten (10) years on their effective day of resignation or retirement.
+Sick Leave Buyback: The District will pay into a HRA VEBA Trust account a sum of money equal to 25% of the balance of the employee's unused sick leave on the effective day of their resignation or 50% of the balance, up to 400 hours upon retirement or death, provided that the employee's total District service time is at least ten (10) years on their effective day of resignation, retirement, or death.
 If an employee separates from employment and is rehired within 12 months of separation, unreimbursed unused accrued sick leave is reinstated.